WedrownyElite/SelfSync/SECURITY.md

 ---

 ## 🛡️ Reporting a Vulnerability
-We take security seriously and appreciate your help in keeping VibeCheck safe for all users.
+We take security seriously and appreciate your help in keeping Self Sync safe for all users.

 - **Please do not publicly disclose vulnerabilities** until we have confirmed and patched the issue.
 - To report a vulnerability, email: **`support@oddologyinc.com`**